Before adopting a new framework I always verify does it provide decent testing support. If you follow SOLID

 Testcontainers

-3. Add fully-qualified class name created in step 2 to file created in step 1
+interface - Add fully-qualified class name created in step

 Following example shows how to start all defined containers by using global extension: